devcows/hugo-universal-theme/content/blog/2023-09-29-SolvingDeltaTableConcurrencyIssuesPracticalCodeSolutionsInsights.md

 banner: "https://cdn-images-1.medium.com/max/2000/0*QQtHSumIKaAxKya8"
 ---

-## Solving Delta Table Concurrency Issues: Practical Code Solutions & Insights
+## Solving Delta Table Concurrency Issues

 Delta Lake is a powerful technology for bringing ACID transactions to your data lakes.
 It allows multiple operations to be performed on a dataset concurrently.
 However, dealing with concurrent operations can sometimes be tricky and may lead to issues such as `ConcurrentAppendException`, `ConcurrentDeleteReadException,` and `ConcurrentDeleteDeleteException.` In this blog post, we will explore why these issues occur and how to handle them effectively using a Python function, and how to avoid them with table design and using isolation levels and write conflicts.